FlipTask/image-cropper/README.md

 Steps to follow

 1. Clone ssr-stream-setup
-2. Change the current directory to `ssr-stream-setup`
+2. Change the current directory to `image-cropper`
 ```
 cd ssr-stream-setup
 ```
-3. Run the install `npm install`
+3. Run the install `npm ci`

 4. Create a new file `.env` and Copy .env.example into .env